 Rochester Institute of Technology offers its graduate students many advantages, including talented and diverse faculty members with industry connections; 3,000 corporate and government partnerships that bring hundreds of employers to campus to recruit each year; 50 research centers supporting applied research, consulting, and innovation; and a modern, state-of-the-art campus that includes dozens of "smart" classrooms, computer centers and microcomputer labs, robotics labs, and a microelectronics "clean room."

 Rooms and/or apartments available on a first-come, first-served basis to single and married students.
 The typical cost for housing is $7,356 (including board) for single students.

 Students enrolled at RIT the benefits and opportunities presented them by campus employment opportunities, the campus safety program, career counseling, child daycare facilities, the exercise/wellness program, free psychological counseling, grant writing training, international student services, low-cost health insurance, multicultural affairs office, services for students with disabilities, teacher training, writing training.

 Graduate students take advantage of government and industry-sponsored programs and research projects to broaden their experience and increase their visibility with potential employers.
 Research projects and experiential education often result in permanent employment offers and opportunities for RIT's graduates.
-Some of Rochester Institute of Technology graduate students currently work for such companies as Adobe, Microsoft, Google, Bausch & Lomb, NASA, Xerox, Boeing, Toyota, and Johnson & Johnson.
+RTI alumni currently work for such companies as Adobe, Microsoft, Google, Bausch & Lomb, NASA, Xerox, Boeing, Toyota, and Johnson & Johnson.